trinhgiahuy/comp.ce.100-rust-exercise-guide/src/3_launch.md

 - A successful connection will result in an idle PuTTY window.

 ## Set up xsct
-- Open an `xsct` terminal (ie. look for Xilinx Software Command Line Tool in the Windows menu)
+- Open an `xsct` terminal (ie. look for "Xilinx Software Command Line Tool" in the Windows menu)
 - Navigate to the project directory using `cd` and `dir`:
     * `cd path/to/project`

 ## Upload the application onto the processor
-- Use the supplied tickle-script to initialize and run the application on the board:
+- Use the supplied tickle-script to initialize the board and run the application:
     * `source run_on_pynq.tcl`
 - The program should now print something on a connected PuTTY terminal.
-- Feel free to look inside to see what `xsct` is doing (reset, program, upload, ...).
+- Feel free to look inside "run_on_pynq.tcl" to see what `xsct` is doing (reset, program, upload, ...).